-Nori is a dried seaweed used mostly in Japanese cooking, but like more and more Asian ingredients, making its way into other countries and cuisines.
+Nori is a dried seaweed used mostly in Japanese cooking.
+But, like more and more Asian ingredients, it’s making its way into other countries and cuisines.
 You can buy it at various Asian markets, and as with everything, order it online.

 Eggs in Fried Rice

 An egg is often placed on various rice and noodle dishes in myriad Asian cuisines.
 The immense pleasure of popping a runny yolk and having it blend into the dish itself, making it richer and silkier is hard to overstate.